Australasian Journal of Educational Technology

 The Australasian Journal of Educational Technology is a peer-reviewed academic journal covering research in educational technology, instructional design, online and e-learning, educational design, multimedia, computer assisted learning, and related areas.
 It is published in 8 issues per year by the Australasian Society for Computers in Learning in Tertiary Education (ASCILITE) as an open access online-only journal.
 All previous issues, dating from 1985, are accessible online without charges.

 History

 The Australasian Journal of Educational Technology was established as the Australian Journal of Educational Technology by the Australian Society for Educational Technology (ASET) in 1985, with two issues per year.
-From 1997-2005, the journal was published jointly by ASCILITE and ASET, and from 2006 by ASCILITE.
+From 1997 to 2005, the journal was published jointly by ASCILITE and ASET, and from 2006 by ASCILITE.
 Publication frequency increased to three issues in 1999, to four issues in 2005, and to six issues in 2010.
 From 2004, the journal carried a new title containing Australasian instead of Australian, in order to align it with its main sponsor, ASCILITE, and to make it more inclusive to authors from nearby countries.